LELEC210X/LELEC210X/leaderboard/README.md

 specified in `/etc/iptables/rules.v4`.
 If you do not have access, you need to ask the I.T. staff (or one of the member that already has such access).
-After manually updating the iptable (eg. with `vim` or `nano`), it needs to be reloaded to be effective.
+After manually updating the IP table (e.g., with `vim` or `nano`), it needs to be reloaded to be effective.

 ```bash
 iptables-restore < /etc/iptables/rules.v4